|Deaf in Delhi|

 Vasishta, a natural raconteur, imbues Deaf in Delhi with the ever-present ebullience that served him so well in his journey.
 Readers will savor his good humor and honest observations and look forward to his next book with great relish.

-Madan Vasishta is a former associate professor in the Department of Administration and Supervision at Gallaudet University in Washington, DC.
+Madan Vasishta is a former associate professor in the Department of Administration and Supervision at Gallaudet University.

 ISBN 978-1-56368-284-1, 6 x 9 paperback, 234 pages, 16 photographs